kisswiki/kisswiki/src/os/os x/app_store.md

 If I'm using the App Store stuff, then my text editor can't edit all my files, my video player can't open videos when I double-click them, my Evernote can't print to PDF, my disk usage analyzer can't analyze my disk because it can't ask me for authorization to do so, and so on.

 https://news.ycombinator.com/item?id=16351885

+## for example phiewer from App Store constantly asks for permission